 Renters insurance protects you from all sorts of conditions, like fire, hail, and windstorms, which can cause destruction of your belongings and force you out of your home.
 It’s natural to think that renters insurance extends to perils of the sentient kind as well: rodents, roaches, mice, termites, bed bugs, and so on.

 However, renters insurance doesn’t cover bed bugs, or any other type of nesting or infesting creature, even if they force you to find alternative accommodations.
 That’s because renters insurance policies are very specific about the perils they cover and under what circumstances.
 Bed bugs are disgusting and their bites can be painful, but you may have to pay for their extermination on your own.

 That means you won’t be covered under any of the key renters insurance components.
 If a fire destroys your mattress, the renters insurance company will replace it under your personal property coverage; not so if bed bugs turn it into a breeding ground.
-If someone slips and breaks their face on a coffee table and sues you, you’ll be covered under the provision for reasonable expenses for medical payments to others; not so if bed bugs attack a guest and they sue you for that reason.
+If someone gets hurt and sues you, you’ll be covered under the provision for reasonable expenses for medical payments to others; not so if bed bugs bite a guest and they sue you for that reason.